 No!
 Soil types and quality vary greatly with depth and location.

-Plus, soil classification can provide only a rough classification as factors (i.e., moisture, temperature, type, and depth) change the resistivity measurements of soil.
+Plus, soil classification can provide only a rough estimate of the soil properties as factors (i.e., moisture, temperature, type, and depth) change the resistivity measurements of soil.

 Here’s more information on each of those factors.